lnlk79/MDs/README.md

 ## Overview

-The code used for this dissertation is available on [GitHub](https://github.com/lnlk79/MDs), and the table below provides a description of each script.
+The table below provides a description of each script.
 To reproduce the results, follow the steps outlined below.

 ## Reproducing the Results